 The high-quality track/fixie crankset from Vuelta fits well with any 108mm BB spindle.
 It does not make a creaking noise and works perfectly on a 7X speed bike.
-The crankset has a shiny and highly polished appearance and looks even better with a pair of black candies.
+The bicycle chainset has a shiny and highly polished appearance and looks even better with a pair of black candies.
 The design and quality of the crank arms have no mechanical flaws or issues.
-It is easy to mount and moves and turns the chain smoothly.
+This chainset is easy to mount, moves and turns the chain smoothly, giving an impressive performance like a higher-end crank.